-Only after they indicate that they understand the conditions should they sign the Bail Acknowledgment form.
+Only after he/she indicates that he/she understands the conditions should he/she sign the Bail Acknowledgment form.

 The officer entering the person into bail should then sign the relevant forms and ensure their name and title is legible.